rollick/pok3r/README.md

 ### CapsLock always as Ctrl

-Follow from left to right
+Follow from left to right.
+Note you can do all the mappings seperated with `PN` between and `FN + R_Ctrl` at the begining and the end.

 | Start | Current   | New Key  | Program | Stop |
 | -- | ---  | ---     | ---      | ---     |